 In addition, the GAO has held that a contract awardee does not have standing to challenge additional awards of Indefinite Delivery/Indefinite Quantity (IDIQ) contracts.
 See Nat’l Air Cargo Grp., Inc., B-411830.2, Mar.
 9, 2016, 2016 CPD ¶ 85 (“where a solicitation contemplates multiple awards, an existing contract awardee is not an interested party to challenge the agency’s decision to award another contract.”).
 As we discussed in an earlier post, however, the Court of Federal Claims broke from the GAO in this regard, and found that an awardee may have standing to challenge other firms’ awards in a multiple-award IDIQ procurement.
 See Nat’l Air Cargo Grp., Inc. v.
 United States, 196 Fed.
 Cl.
 281, 297 (2016).

 In addition to the timeliness rules discussed in Part 3 of this series, post-award protests generally may not challenge the terms of a solicitation, patent ambiguities in the solicitation, or other solicitation improprieties.
 The GAO rules specify that challenges to a solicitation must be filed prior to the date for submission of proposals.
 4 C.F.R.
 21.2(a)(1) (“Protests based upon alleged improprieties in a solicitation which are apparent prior to bid opening or the time set for receipt of initial proposals shall be filed prior to bid opening or the time set for receipt of initial proposals.”).
-Thus, arguments that the specifications are overly restrictive, that the solicitation does not meet the agency’s actual needs, or that the evaluation methodology is improper will be untimely if they are made after award, and protests on these bases will be dismissed if the alleged impropriety was apparent.
+Thus, arguments that the specifications are overly restrictive, that the solicitation does not meet the agency’s actual needs, or that the evaluation methodology is improper will be untimely if they are made after award and the alleged impropriety was apparent before proposals were submitted.

 Similarly, an ambiguity that is apparent on the face of the solicitation – i.e., a patent ambiguity – must be challenged pre-award.
 Therefore, an argument that an evaluation was flawed because two parts of the solicitation are in conflict will be untimely if filed post-award and will be dismissed.
 Instead, post-award protesters may challenge only latent ambiguities, i.e., ambiguities in the Solicitation language (and the parties’ interpretation of that language) that become apparent only after award – for example, as a result of the agency’s disclosure of how it evaluated the protester’s proposal.